Google Cloud Storage (GCS)

 When using Google Cloud Storage (GCS) in S3 compatibility mode with Files.com, uploads use the Multipart Upload process, just like Amazon S3.

-If multipart uploads are not completed or aborted, the uploaded parts may remain stored indefinitely, consuming storage space and potentially incurring costs.
+If multipart uploads are not completed or aborted, the uploaded parts can remain stored indefinitely, consuming storage space and potentially incurring costs.

 {